Green NAU

 Who is eligible to receive an award?
 Accordion Closed

-For the Environmental Caucus, sustainability means increasing the health of our community and our planet.
+For the Sustainability Foum, sustainability means increasing the health of our community and our planet.
 By understanding the problems we face—and through taking subsequent action—we will enhance the stability, resilience, and diversity of our intertwined natural, social, economic, and cultural systems.
-A sustainability award nominee should recognize the objectives of our mission, undertaking significant actions that would result in positive impacts to the sustainability of our local community, with either immediate or long-term impacts.
+A sustainability award nominee should recognize the objectives of our mission, undertaking significant actions that would result in positive impacts on the sustainability of our local community, with either immediate or long-term impacts.